 HW 285 seems like it would be a great paved bike route through the Front Range of Colorado, but it’s too busy for me to really suggest.
 Even the official CT detour goes the long way around Lost Creek Wilderness to the south, rather than taking the much shorter path via HW 285 from the North.

 At Grant, turn left on Guanella Pass Road N. The crest of Guanella Pass Road is our final destination on this segment, and will give us access to Mt.
 Bierstadt and Mt.
 Evans.

 Camping on Guanella Pass Road

-Recent changes to the management of the Guanella Pass Scenic and Historic Byway Corridor have officially disallowed dispersed camping off of the corridor itself in most areas.
+Recent changes to the management of the Guanella Pass Scenic and Historic Byway Corridor have officially disallowed dispersed camping off of the corridor itself in most areas for most uses.
 Many of the often-used dispersed camping areas have simply become overused.

 Free, Dispersed Camping